nhatch/dynamics-modeling/README.md

     # In this case control_delay is always 0, so we just ignore it.
     pass
 ```

+## Examples/Dynamics Modeling
+As of time of writing there are 4 runnable files in the *examples* folder.
+They all train a model that is given a control (throttle, brake, steer) and state (dx, dtheta) and predicts the acceleration (ddx, ddtheta).
+Target values (y's in ML) are given as (dx, dtheta) after some time dt (also provided).
+However, they all use different approaches to training these models:

+1. *hidden2relu* - For each time step, the model takes the state and control and predicts the acceleration.
+   It then applies this acceleration to get the state after some dt.
+Loss is defined between this predicted state and the target state.
+2. *sequence_model* - Similar to *hidden2relu*, but applies the model to a sequence of controls, and a start state.
+   It then predicts the acceleration, which is used to predict the state after some dt.
+That state is fed back into a model, creating a rollout of states/controls.
+   Loss is defined for at each point of the rollout with corresponding target state.
+3. *hyperparameter_search_sequence_model* - Similar to *sequence_model*, but uses a hyperparameter search to find the best model.
+4. *xy_hyperparameter_search_sequence_model* - Same as *hyperparameter_search_sequence_model*, but with different loss definition.
+   Rather than defining loss in space (dx, dtheta) it rolls out these values in (x, y, theta) space and defines loss on top of these.

+Both of the hyperparameter search scripts use [tensorboard](https://www.tensorflow.org/tensorboard/) to log the results.

+There are also additional scripts:

+* example_utils - a collection of functions that are used in the examples.
+This is mainly used because there is a lot of code overlap between all sequence scripts.
+* look_at_dists - A script that can be used to look at the distribution of the training data.
+* unit_tests - Script that can perform some controlled tests given a scripted model.
+TODO: These should not be here I think.
+Ideally we should just have tests folder for dynamics modeling.

 ## Development
 From this point on-ward are instructions and other resources for the development.